 While her ET makes her unique among her peers, it connects her with her family as her father and paternal grandfather also have it.

-“ET has impacted my life by teaching me that everyone faces challenges, but they do not define us, that we often feat what we do not understand, that research is important, and that education and support from others can make a tremendous difference,” she said.
+“ET has impacted my life by teaching me that everyone faces challenges, but they do not define us, that we often fear what we do not understand, that research is important, and that education and support from others can make a tremendous difference,” she said.

 Her service and leadership activities include the Butler University Dance Marathon benefitting Riley Children’s Hospital, a member and advocate for the Desmond Tutu Peace Lab, serving as a youth volunteer for summer science camps and serving on the Keep America Beautiful Advisory Council.

 Megan is double majoring in political science and data science, with plans to work in the field of public policy or the nonprofit sector for those in need in the future.